Tariff Increases and Container Rate Hikes: How to Navigate Cost Changes and Profitably Mitigate Impact

 Market Intelligence

 How are your markets and competitors affected by and responding to tariffs?
 A targeted market intelligence study helps companies understand competitors’ exposure as well as build a proactive plan that mitigates adverse impact.
-For example, if your competitors have shifted their supply chain away from China and are not impacted by tariffs, you are at risk of significant losses if you blindly raise prices.
+For example, if your competitors have shifted their supply chain away from China or other affected countries and are not impacted by tariffs, you are at risk of significant losses if you blindly raise prices.

 Market intelligence studies can also track customer sentiment in relation to price changes, e.g., price sensitivity, key purchase and value drivers, barriers to switching to a competitor, etc. These findings can be utilized to craft pricing actions in response to tariffs that support positive customer relationships.